wonnie87/NMCube/README.md

         > $ brew install open-mpi hdf5-mpi
         > $ pip3 install --user numpy matplotlib h5py

-    * Windows: **NM^3** is not natively supported in Windows.
-The simplest way to use **NM^3** in Windows is through the Ubuntu app in Microsoft Store, which allows to use Ubuntu terminal.
+    * Windows: **NM^3** is not natively supported on Windows.
+The simplest way to use **NM^3** on Windows is through the Ubuntu app from Microsoft Store, which allows to use Ubuntu terminal.
 Once it is installed, run the app and follow the same procedure for the Debian or Ubuntu-based Linux system.

 2. Clone **NM^3** repository.